Balance Bike Vs Training Wheels

 If you’re wondering whether to buy a balance bike or a bike with training wheels, we’ve made things super easy for you.
 Here is a comprehensive comparison review to help you choose between the balance bikes and pedal bikes with training wheel bikes.
 Keep reading.

 In short, it’s a bike with everything from the structure, fork, wheels, and handlebars except pedals and stabilizers.
-Your child’s feet will be on the ground, so he/she can balance and stabilize the bike.
+Your child’s feet will be on the ground when it’s needed to balance and stabilize the bike.
 Hence these bikes help the kids in developing the perfect balance before learning how to use pedals.

-Balance bikes are best for kids between the ages of eighteen months to seven years.
-Normally at 18 months, most kids can walk and hence can adapt to a balanced bike.
-These bikes lack a drive train or the pedals and cranks, hence they maintain a low profile design so that your kid can easily step on the ground.
+Balance bikes are best for kids between eighteen months to seven years old.
+Normally at 18 months, most kids can walk and adapt to a balance bike.
+Even though these bikes lack a drive train, pedals, and cranks, your kid can easily step on the ground as they maintain a low-profile design.

 Training wheels are also known as stabilizers.
-They help in stabilizing a child’s bicycle wheel by providing support.
+They help stabilize a child’s bicycle wheel by providing support.
 You can mount them on the sides of your child’s bicycle rear wheel.
-As the name suggests, they are tools for training your child to ride on a bike so they can pedal on their own.
+As the name suggests, they are tools for training your child to ride a bike so they can pedal on their own.

 The most important thing is for the child to get a balanced speed.
-In addition, children can know when to put their feet down after slowing down.
+In addition, children need to know when to put their feet down after slowing down.
 If the bike has a low seat, the kid can put both their feet down with less hassle.

-Most of the parents rely on these wheels even after their children are old enough to ride without them.
-However, they can wear out with time while most children lose interest in them before that happens.
+Most parents rely on these wheels even after their children are old enough to ride without them.
+However, they can wear out with time.
+And most children lose interest in them before that happens.
 There’s always that point when you’ll eventually take them off.
-If your child is not confident enough, you can lower the seat’s height.
+You can lower the seat’s height if your child is not confident enough.
 The advantage of this is that your child will put their foot down with ease and feel more confident and safe.

-In today’s world, toddlers are exposed to varieties of experiences whether they’re using the balance bike or a pedal bike with training wheels.
+In today’s world, toddlers are exposed to varieties of backgrounds, whether they’re using a balance bike or a pedal bike with training wheels.
 Whatever the case, they have to be emotionally resilient.
-On the downside, training wheels are a little wobbly for the first time user.
+On the downside, training wheels are a little wobbly for the first-time user.
 But once they learn to put their feet down, then it will be a reassurance of safety.
 Many kids may not need to use the training wheels if they can learn on a balance bike, which offers a fresh experience.

-Mostly the process follows putting the wheels, removing the pedals, re-mounting the pedals, pedaling without help, re-mounting the training wheel up to that point when the kid can balance the speed and put their feet down.
+Mostly the process follows putting the wheels, removing the pedals, re-mounting the pedals, pedaling without help, and re-mounting the training wheels up to that point when the kid can balance the speed and put their feet down.

 Balance Bike vs Training Wheels: Comparison Chart